-Most Atlanta homeowners feel like they came out of nowhere and this isn't too inaccurate.
+Most homeowners feel like they came out of nowhere and this isn't too inaccurate.
 Instead of crawling in like other pests, this one gets around by hitchhiking.
 They cling to surfaces like your clothing, luggage, and car seats to get to new places.

-When it comes to pests that property owners in Pittsburgh dread, it’s not surprising that bed bugs are at the top of the list.
+When it comes to pests that property owners dread, it’s not surprising that bed bugs are at the top of the list.
 Part of this feeling lies in their small, round shape and their ability to hide almost anywhere.
 Combine that with how much they love to dine on your blood and it’s a recipe for discomfort.

 Unlike other pests, this one doesn’t just come in through the window or drain.
 As such, it can feel like they appeared out of nowhere.
 The sad truth is that’s not too far off the mark.
-Bed bugs make it inside by hitchhiking on your clothes, luggage, or any other material they can latch onto, which is part of why they can be anywhere including your Atlanta home.
+Bed bugs make it inside by hitchhiking on your clothes, luggage, or any other material they can latch onto, which is part of why they can be anywhere including your home.

 Recognizing The Signs

 Bed bugs are a nasty piece of work thanks to their feeding habits.
 Instead of food or plants, they instead dine on human blood.
 As such, you're the one that's on the menu.
 If you desire to get ahead of a potential bed bug infestation, then you must recognize the signs of an infestation.
 These signs include: